TobeBetterV/beyondplayer/README.md

 * Automatically download subtitles

-See https://circleapps.co/ for more about this product.
+See [Source Player Wiki](https://github.com/circleapps/sourceplayer/wiki) or [Product Page](https://circleapps.co/) for more about this app.

 ------